Terms and Conditions

 3. Community Contribution & Participation (HACC)

+The Global Classroom operates as a community-based programme.
 All participating families agree to contribute constructively to the Harmony Alternative Community Circle (HACC) and broader programme delivery.

 This may include: